juanpc2018/Asmedia-AS2105-sata-to-USB-3/README.md

 Firmware ASMT-2105 [130423_11_AC_04.bin] ; 130423_11_AC_04.rar
 https://www.usbdev.ru/?wpfb_dl=9235

-also you need the Asmedia MP Tool v3.6.3.0 https://www.usbdev.ru/files/asmedia/asm105mptool/
+also you need the Asmedia MP Tool https://www.usbdev.ru/files/asmedia/asm105mptool/ https://www.station-drivers.com/index.php/en/driverss/Drivers/Asmedia/ASM-105x-115x-215x-(ASMT-xxxx)-Sata-USB-3.x-controllers/Utilitaires-(Utilities)/lang,en-gb/

-Click ‘Unlock MP Tool‘ button and type password ‘asmedia‘.
+Click ‘Unlock MP Tool‘ button and type password ‘asmedia‘ IF needed.

-but i used other,
+Latest is v3.6.3.0
-https://www.station-drivers.com/index.php/en/driverss/Drivers/Asmedia/ASM-105x-115x-215x-(ASMT-xxxx)-Sata-USB-3.x-controllers/Utilitaires-(Utilities)/lang,en-gb/
+but i used older because can configure Flags,

 21.20.1 has a Unknown Password "Does Not allow to Burn the New Firmware" but has a nice Firmware Stand Alone FW Version Reasder.